mesg-foundation/prototype-dashboard/README.md

 # Dashboard

-> Dashboard to manage your contracts, webhooks, and everything else
+> Dashboard to manage your contracts, triggers, and everything else

 ## Build Setup